FerranC96/FerranC96.github.io/_posts/2022-05-11-UCLcancerDomain.md

 The aim of this post is to host a copy of the poster presented at UCL Cancer Domain Symposium 2022, which was awarded with the first prize runner-up.

+The work presented in the poster eventually developed into that shown in Cardoso Rodriguez & Qin et al. 2023.

 > The poster has been deposited in fig**share** under the following DOI:
 [https://doi.org/10.5522/04/19753468.v1](https://doi.org/10.5522/04/19753468.v1)
 {: .prompt-info }